syncfusion-content/xamarin.android-docs/xamarin-android/SfImageEditor/ToolbarCustomization.md

 ## ToolbarItemSelected event

-Whenever you tap the toolbar menu item, the `ToolbarItemSelected` event will be triggered and you can get the respective tapped toolbar item as an argument as shown below,
+Whenever you tap the toolbar menu item, the `ToolbarItemSelected` event will be triggered and you can get the respective tapped toolbar item as an argument as shown in the following code snippet,

 {% highlight C# %}